 The primary effect of gastric sleeve surgery is to force your body to consume fewer calories.
 With most of your stomach safely removed, you will find yourself eating less.
 You will feel less hungry and, when you do eat, you’ll feel more satiated quickly.

 Many patients find it hard to eat a healthy diet because they are always hungry.
 With the gastric sleeve, hormonal changes occur as a direct effect of the surgery.
-These hormones regulate hunger, which means they will be significantly reduce your hunger sensations, making it much easier to adopt your new lifestyle habits.
+These hormones regulate hunger, which means they will significantly reduce your hunger sensations, making it much easier to adopt your new lifestyle habits.

 The portion of the stomach that was removed is taken out of the abdomen through one of the incisions.
 Your surgeon will then test for leaks in the sleeve using a dye study or upper endoscopy.

 Before undergoing a gastric sleeve, you will have already been evaluated by Dr. Moein, which includes a full assessment of your health, diet, and exercise backgrounds.
-Dr. Moein will only recommend gastric sleeve if it makes sense given your body type and weight loss struggles and goals.
+The doctor wants to ensure that you have indeed tried everything to facilitate weight management before taking bariatric surgery into consideration.

 If you are a smoker, Dr. Moein will recommend that you stop several months prior to surgery.
-In some cases, the doctor may ask you to lose some weight before surgery.
+In some cases, the doctor may ask that you lose some weight before surgery.
 Doing so will make your liver smaller and the procedure much safer.

 You will also need to stop taking ibuprofen, aspirin, and other blood-thinning medicines in the days leading up to your surgery.
 And, as with most surgeries, you should refrain from eating or drinking anything the night before.

 The effects of the procedure are permanent.
-Dr. Moein will instruct you on how to treat your new constricted stomach and how to navigate the various positive changes to your lifestyle moving forward.
+Dr. Moein will guide you on how to treat your new constricted stomach and how to navigate the positive changes to your lifestyle moving forward.
 His goal is to help you avoid serious complications and enjoy the most lifelong success.

 Dr. Moein will usually recommend regular blood tests every few months in the year following surgery.
 This ensures that you don’t develop low blood iron (anemia), low vitamin D levels, low calcium, or high blood glucose.
-Your PCP can monitor these parameters but the chances of you developing major deficiency with the gastric sleeve are low because the operation does not significantly impact absorption.
+Your PCP can monitor these parameters but the chances of you developing a major deficiency with the gastric sleeve are low because the operation does not significantly impact absorption.

 If you have heartburn, Dr. Moein may recommend medicine to reduce stomach acid.

 The day after surgery, you will be instructed to drink clear liquids only.

-You should pay attention that you will have to alter the way you consume foods forever.
+Even when you start eating regular foods again, you will have to alter the way you consume foods forever.
 After the first month, you will switch to eating solid (softer) foods.
 For the best results, make sure you eat slowly and chew your food thoroughly, and never drink while you eat.
 Doing so can cause your stomach to overfill.

 When drinking liquids, wait for a half-hour after finishing a meal.